BOS-Bae/Fragmented-Complete-Network/README.md

   **Additional Python codes** to visualize the distribution of L8 or the one from empirical data are at ./complete_graph/L8_confi_dat/L8/fig_dat/.

-Plus, shell scripts in this repository are not necessary but useful to obtain numerical results.
+Plus, shell scripts in respective directories are not necessary but may be useful for obtaining numerical results.

 <br/>